Affiliate of Centre of Architecture, Theory, Culture, and History

 Media expert

 My research centers on the intersections of Urban Planning and Public Health, with a strong emphasis on interdisciplinary collaboration and practical application.
 I deliver transdisciplinary solutions to some of the most compelling challenges of our time, 'housing vulnerability' and 'the health outcomes of citymaking'.
-My work stands out through the application of Systems Thinking to complex planning issues, particularly housing and its health impacts.
-I explore the connections between planning and the physical, mental, and social health of communities.
-My primary focus is on developing resilient cities capable of maintaining their liveability over time, especially amidst disruptive events and shocks.
+My work stands out through the application of Systems Thinking to complex planning issues and I explore the connections between planning and the physical, mental, and social health of individuals and communities.
+My primary focus is on developing resilient cities, capable of maintaining their liveability over time, especially amidst disruptive events and shocks.

 Availability: